Manage and increase quotas for resources with Azure Machine Learning

 Request quota increases

-To raise the limit or quota above the default limit, open an online customer support request at no charge.
+To raise the limit or VM quota above the default limit, open an online customer support request at no charge.

 You can't raise limits above the maximum values shown in the preceding tables.
 If there's no maximum limit, you can't adjust the limit for the resource.